qzhuae/MarkdownNotes/HUMA1000B.md

 Utilitarianism: public good rather than personal enjoyment.
 It is possible that some of the public member would sacrifice.

-Historically speaking, Utilitarianism has root in historical use..
+Historically speaking, Utilitarianism has root in historical use.

 attractive feature: the idea of evil consideration: rich people are always minority.

+Based on principle of utility: pleasure against suffering, regardless of social status, gender, color, not one should be ignored in moral discussion.

+This is very attractive to the public opinion.
+Intentionally or unintentionally, try to treat pleasure against suffering as the unit of measurement.
+This become very strong argument to support animal rights?
+Why take care of animals?

+`Idea of Equal Consideration` Why
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ2OTI1MzU0MSwxMjYzNzczMDIxLC03MD
+eyJoaXN0b3J5IjpbMTAxMzg2MTgyMSwxMjYzNzczMDIxLC03MD
 gzOTE0ODAsLTEwNjg4NjMxNDUsMjEwMzkyNDg2MSwtMjA2ODUy
 NzM5MiwtMjA1MjE0NzY2MSwtMTIxMDcxODQyOSwxNDU3MjAxNT
 c4LDExMDc4MzkzNDJdfQ==